-- The State is meeting the 15-month goal to obligate 100 percent of its CDBG funds, and did not exceed the 3 percent cap on the CDBG funds for administrative and technical assistance costs. - 2015 is the first year of the State's 2015, 2016, 2017 low/mod compliance period for its CDBG funds on projects and programs that would benefit low and moderate income people.
-Until the State enters final information into the HUD IDIS PR-28 Report, compliance cannot be evaluated.
-A review of CDBG Activities contains 2 flags for the State's activities.
-The State is currently working on approved remediation plans for these flagged activities.
-Six activities are waiting for completion of remediation activities, and four activities Pending-At-Risk, but Remediation Plans are not currently required for these four activities
+- The State is meeting the 15-month goal to obligate 100 percent of its CDBG funds, and did not exceed the 3 percent cap on the CDBG funds for administrative and technical assistance costs. - 2018 was the first year of the State's 2018, 2019, 2020 low/mod compliance period for its CDBG funds on projects and programs that would benefit low and moderate income people.
+As the 2018 allocation was not available until November, grants are currently in award phase.
+Compliance cannot be evaluated until entered into IDIS.
+A review of CDBG Activities contains no flags and only three activities are Pending-At-Risk based on the length of time since the last draw.